 Crunchy Asian Salad

-This salad incorporates fresh spices such as cilantro, mint, ginger with red chili pepper for a semi-spicy yet refreshing flavour.
+This salad incorporates fresh spices such as coriander, mint, ginger with red chili pepper for a semi-spicy yet refreshing flavour.
 Plus, the macadamia nuts add the perfect amount of crunch.
 Get the recipe here.

 No BBQ or picnic would be complete without coleslaw.
-This SIBO-friendly version uses a homemade mayonnaise that combines with carrots, cabbage, spring onions and parsley for a crisp and cool summer salad.
+This SIBO-friendly version uses homemade mayonnaise that combines with carrots, cabbage, spring onions and parsley for a crisp and cool summer salad.
 Get the recipe here.

 Green Style Salad

 Who doesn’t love a Greek salad?
 Just because you’re treating your SIBO doesn’t mean you have to miss out on this classic salad.
 With a few small modiﬁcations, no one will even know it’s not the real deal.
 Get the recipe here.

 This tasty chicken coleslaw comes from Charlotte Miller from Food & Joy and is a great spin on the classic coleslaw that incorporates Asian flavours.
 Get the recipe here.

 Savour the flavours of summer with this delicious and straightforward salad using ripe cantaloupe, mint and coriander.
 If you can tolerate cheese, it's delicious when topped with feta.
 Recipe by Kristy Regan from Vital Food Therapeutics.